nunostreet/a-maze-ing/README.md

 - The package distribution name is `mazegen-amazeing`
 - The internal grid uses cell wall bitmasks and does not need to match the text export format
 - `MazeGenerator(config_dict)` is still supported for legacy compatibility

-## Demo Asset

-The repository includes a real terminal demo GIF at `assets/demo.gif`.